manyu26/daisolab/pages/rsummer.md

 show_meta: false
 title: "R Learning Resources for Psychology Teachers and Students"
 subheadline: ""
-teaser: "This is a collection of materials/resources used in the R workshop offered by Dr. Manyu Li for UL Lafayette graduate students in summer 2021.
-All resources used in the workshop are shared/linked on this page.
-All materials are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated."
+teaser: ""
 header:
    image_fullwidth: "windows-Pmu6-i4iyNE-unsplash.jpg"
 permalink: "/teaching/rsummer"
 ---

+This is a collection of materials/resources used in the R workshop offered by Dr. Manyu Li for UL Lafayette graduate students in summer 2021.
+All resources used in the workshop are shared/linked on this page.
+All materials are licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise stated.

 ## Getting Started/Comprehensive Resources:
 * [Learning to Work With R](https://www.psychologicalscience.org/observer/learning-to-work-with-r){:target="_blank"} (Weston and Yee, 2017)